OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **CONMIN**
         Stands for "CONstraint MINimization."
 CONMIN is a gradient descent optimization algorithm developed by NASA.
-The simple tutorial in the *User Guide* contains information on using CONMIN for an both an :ref:`unconstrained
+The simple tutorial contains information on using CONMIN for an both an :ref:`unconstrained
         <using-CONMIN>` optimization and a :ref:`constrained
         <constrained-optimization>` optimization.